mrc-ide/individual/joss/paper.md

-of a similar package written especially for epidemiology which allows simulation of generic infectious processes by providing users with a set of specialized data types and methods without making assumptions about model structure (e.g. network, metapopulation, lattice grid, etc).
+of a similar package written especially for epidemiology which allows simulation of generic infectious processes by providing users with a set of specialized data types and methods without making assumptions about model structure (e.g.; network, metapopulation, lattice grid, etc).
 Additionally, none of the reviewed software used bitset objects to optimize certain operations.

 ## Non R Software